-Part of introducing policies on the blue economy is the government's initiative to promote green shipping, including ports and shipyards.
+Part of introducing policies on the blue economy is the government's initiative to promote green shipping, extending to ports and shippards.
 The increasing pressure to take action to mitigate the effects of global warming and climate change creates a corresponding awareness on the contribution of maritime transport to these crises.
 Improving fuel efficiency of ships and progressing decarbonization in shipping will be actively pursued for the Philippine merchant fleet.

-The MIDP lays down government policies and programs to clearly stipulate the promotion of an environment-friendly and sustainable Philippine Maritime transport.
-The MIDP through its Overriding Program on the Promotion of Environmentally Sustainable Maritime Industry reflects the government's paramount concern for the protection of the environment from ship-generated pollutants.
+With this the MIDP lays down government policies and programs to clearly stipulate the promotion of an environment-friendly and sustainable Philippine maritime transport.
+The MIDP through its Overriding Program; or the Promotion of Environmentally Sustainable Maritime Industry reflects the government's paramount concern for the protection of the environment from ship-generated pollutants.

-Every year, a huge number of containers, solid, liquid, and dry bulk cargo are transported across the world's oceans.
+Every year, a huge number of containers-solid, liquid, and dry bulk cargo are being transported across the world's oceans.
 This significantly enhances the availability of food, raw materials, and goods which improves the economies of many nations.
-The sheer volume of maritime activities and actors needed to make this possible may produce a significant amount of pollution.
-Therefore, there is a need to abate environmental degradation from shipping within the framework of a whole of nation approach.
+The sheer volume of maritime activities and actors needed to make this possible are likely to produce a significant amount of pollution.
+Therefore, the need to lessen environmental degradation from shipping can be achieved through a whole of nation approach.

-However, environmental protection is the shipping industry's biggest challenge when it comes to being sustainable.
-Air pollution, the spread of aquatic invasive species, the usage of antifouling coatings, oil and chemical spills from tanker accidents, and undersea noise pollution are some of the recognized environmental issues that the industry is facing.
+However, promoting environmental protection is the shipping industry's biggest challenge when it comes to ensuring sustainability.
+Air pollution, the spread of aquatic invasive species, the usage of antifouling coatings, oil and chemical spills from tanker accidents, and undersea noise pollution are some of the recognized environmental issues that are being faced by the industry.

-According to the Fourth IMO GHG (Greenhouse Gas) Study conducted in 2020, GHG emissions, which include carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), went from 977 million tonnes in 2012 to 1,076 million tonnes in 2018, reflecting a 9.6% increase.
-The amount of human-made emissions that come from shipping went from 2.76 percent in 2012 to 2.89 percent in 2018.
-(IMO, 2021).
-Recent studies revealed that between 2% and 3% of the world's CO2 emissions come from the shipping industry, and that number could rise to 17% by 2050 if nothing is done to contain and prevent it.
+According to the Fourth IMO Greenhouse Gas (GHG) Study conducted in 2020, GHG emissions, which include carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), went from 977 million tonnes in 2012 to 1,076 million tonnes in 2018, reflecting a 9.6% increase.
+The amount of human-made emissions that come from shipping went from 2.76% in 2012 to 2.89% in 2018 (IMO, 2021).
+Recent studies also revealed that between 2% and 3% of the world's CO2 emissions come from the shipping industry, and that number could rise to 17% by 2050 if nothing is done to contain and prevent it.

-On the other hand, marine litter is considered as one of the fastest-growing environmental problems in the world and threatens biodiversity, ecosystems and livelihoods.
-A study conducted by the World Wide Fund for Nature (WWF), in a project funded by the Grieg Foundation revealed that Filipinos consume about 2.15 million tons of plastics in a year, 9% of which is recycled and 35% leaks into the open environment.
-Further, it was learned that about 114,927 kg of plastic wastes are generated from ports and 128,970 kg of plastic wastes from vessels.
+On the other hand, marine litter which is considered as one of the fastest-growing environmental problems in the world threathens biodiversity, ecosystems and livelihoods.
+A study conducted by the World Wide Fund for Nature (WWF), through a project funded by the Grieg Foundation revealed that Filipinos consume about 2.15 million tons of plastics in a year, 9% of which are recycled and 35% leaks into an open environment.
+Further, about 114,927 kg of plastic wastes are generated from ports and 128,970 kg of plastic wastes from vessels.

-Furthermore, abandoned or discarded fishing gear in the oceans make up around 10% (640,000 tonnes) of all marine litter as indicated in the study jointly conducted by the Food and Agriculture Organization (FAO) and United Nations Environment Programme (UNEP).
+Meanwhile, abandoned or discarded fishing gear in the oceans make up around 10% (640,000 tonnes) of all marine litter as indicated in the study jointly conducted by the Food and Agriculture Organization (FAO), and United Nations Environment Programme (UNEP).

-Philippine waters are threatened by the introduction of invasive aquatic organisms, typically from ships engaged in international trade.
+Indeed, Philippine waters are threatened by the introduction of invasive aquatic organisms, typically from ships engaged in international trade.
 Numerous marine species that are transported in ships' ballast water or on their hulls may form a reproductive population, become invasive, outcompete local species, and proliferate to pest levels in the local host environment.
 Due to increased trade and traffic, the issue of invasive species carried by ships worsened over the past few decades, and since seaborne trade volumes are still growing, the issue may not have peaked yet.